boylesoftware/x2node-validators/README.md

 As a record types library extension, the validators module adds its own properties to `RecordTypeDescriptor` and `PropertyDescriptor` objects:

-* `title` - The record type of property title, which can be a string for a non-internationalized title or an object with language code keys for an internationalized title.
+* `title` - The record type or property title, which can be a string for a non-internationalized title or an object with language code keys for an internationalized title.

 * `validationErrorMessages` - Context validation error message templates.
 It is an object with keys being message ids and values being either strings, or objects with language keys depending on whether the message is internationalized or not.